gedw99/goPocJsonSchemaForm/README.md

 This is what the 2nd example, called "control1", looks like.

-These two files describe a Web form that renders with HTMX, with full validation checking.
+There two files only needed.

 The DATA description: